 The Control Agreements with Messrs.
 Chen, Cheng, and Bingham (all of which were entered into in 2008), provide that each of them is eligible for tax gross-up payments in reimbursement for change in control excise taxes imposed on the severance payments and benefits, unless the value of the payments and benefits does not exceed 110% of the maximum amount payable without triggering the excise taxes, in which case the payments and benefits will be reduced to the maximum amount.
-At the present time, the Company expects that any future Control Agreements and other similar agreements to be entered into by the Company will not contain any excise tax gross-up provisions; accordingly, there is no excise tax gross-up provision in the Control Agreements entered into with Messrs.
-Liu and Lee in 2020.
+At the present time, the Company expects that any future Control Agreements and other similar agreements to be entered into by the Company will not contain any excise tax gross-up provisions; accordingly, there is no excise tax gross-up provision in the Control Agreements entered into with Mr. Liu in 2020 and Mr. Sun in 2024.